Chemistry Blog

 Essential chemistry lab safety rules covering PPE, chemical handling, equipment use, emergency procedures, and the most common safety mistakes students make.

-Q vs K in Chemistry: Predict Reaction Direction Quickly
+Q vs K Chemistry: How to Predict Reaction Direction (Worked Examples)

 How to use the reaction quotient and equilibrium constant to predict whether a reaction shifts left or right.